richardschoen/iforgit/README.md

 **DLTSTDOUT** - This option insures that the STDOUT IFS temp files get cleaned up after processing.
 All IFS log files get created in the /tmp/qsh directory.

 **DSPCHKOUT** - Display checked out source member once checkout is complete.
 Default - *NONE

 Options:
 *NONE - Don't display the checked out source member after checkout when *CHECKOUT is is used for the SRCOPTION parameter.
 *BROWSE - Launch the source member for browsing via the SEU editor.
 *EDIT -  Launch the source member for editing via the SEU editor.
 *PDM - Perform a WRKMBRPDM on the source member so it gets listed in PDM.
 Then PDM actions can be performed on the source member.

+**DESTFILE** - Checkout to destination source file.
+The source file the checked out git member placed in after it has been checked out from the git repository.
+If DESTOPT - *NONE is specified, the source member only gets checked out to temporary file ```QTEMP/TMPSOURCE``` with member name ```TMPSOURCE```. *NONE insures that only temporary members are generated in library QTEMP and not persisted outside of library QTEMP.
+Default: QTEMP/TMPSOURCE

+**DESTMBR** - The source mmmber the checked out git member gets placed in to.
+Default - TMPSOURCE2

+**DESTOPT** - Add or replace member records in the destination source file member.
+Default - *NONE

+Options:
+*NONE - The source member only gets checked out to temporary file ```QTEMP/TMPSOURCE``` with member name ```TMPSOURCE```. *NONE insures that only temporary members are generated in library QTEMP and not persisted outside of library QTEMP.
+*ADD - If *ADD is specified, the source member gets auto-created in QTEMP/TMPSOURCE but then gets copied/persisted to the source file specified in the DESTFILE/DESTMBR option and records are added during the source copy.
+This allows a single destination source member to receive the contents of multiple versions of a git source member if desired.
+*REPLACE - If *REPLACE is specified, the source member gets auto-created in QTEMP/TMPSOURCE but then gets copied/persisted to the source file specified in the DESTFILE/DESTMBR option and records are replaced during the source copy.
+This allows a single destination source member to receive the contents of a single git source member.